-We submitted two runs to the list question track.
+We submitted two runs to the list track.
 The differences between the runs concern the size and composition of the document collection generated for a single question, these were:

-sheft111o: This run used the top twenty passages retrieved from the AQUAINT collection by Okapi.
-The maximum length of a passage was a single paragraph.

-sheft11log: This run used the same collection as sheft11lo, augmented with the top ten snippets returned by Google when given with the question as a search query.
+- sheft111o: This run used the top twenty passages retrieved from the AQUAINT collection by Okapi.
+The maximum length of a passage was a single paragraph. - sheft11log: This run used the same collection as sheft11lo, augmented with the top ten snippets returned by Google when given with the question as a search query.

-As expected, the lack of testing of the system with respect to answering list questions is clear, with an average accuracy of only 0.06 (for both runs).
-A serious flaw in the processing of list questions has since been discovered, although fixing this resulted in a system whose average accuracy was only 0.09.
+Unfortunately we did not have time to test the list answering system with the result that the system scored an average accuracy of only 0.06 (for both runs).
+A serious flaw in the processing of list questions was subsequently discovered, although fixing this resulted in a system whose average accuracy was only 0.09.